Tuesday, July 12, 2011

 In fact, my body

-It befits a décor for borrowed coffins,
+It befits a decor for borrowed coffins.

 From some crafty carpenter

-Ready to be buried
+Ready to be buried without a penny

 Without the parting ceremony!